joshday/OnlineStatsBase.jl/README.md

-- This package defines the basic types and interface for [OnlineStats](https://github.com/joshday/OnlineStats.jl).
+This package defines the basic types and interface for [OnlineStats](https://github.com/joshday/OnlineStats.jl).
-- Extending functionality of OnlineStats for use with [OnlineStats](https://github.com/joshday/OnlineStats.jl) and [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl) should be accomplished through OnlineStatsBase.

 ## Interface